dissertations | theses | essays | assignments | personal statements & other documents

 - checking for plagiarism as it is your legal responsibility to avoid using someone else’s writing and passing it off as your own

-- checking that the content of your document meets your educational institution’s guidelines.
+- checking that the content of your document meets your educational institution’s guidelines, including word count.

 Please allow plenty of time when sending documents for proofreading.
 A thorough, high-quality job requires sufficient time.
 For instance, 80,000 words cannot be properly proofread in a couple of days.